heygrady/blog/source/_posts/2012-04-20-compass-grid-gem-and-new-fluid-grid.markdown

 {% h3 Generated CSS %}

-The CSS from the examples above looks like this.
+For those that are curious, the CSS from the examples above looks like this.

 {% h4 Fixed Grid Generated CSS %}